Experience Vibrant Colorful Thaipusam Celebrations in Malaysian Temples

 Thaipusam Festival in Malaysian Temples

-Every year the impressive Thaipusam Festival celebrations take place inside the Batu Caves near Malaysia’s capital Kuala Lumpur.
+Every year the impressive Thaipusam Festival celebrations occur inside the Batu Caves near Malaysia’s capital Kuala Lumpur.

 A million devotees and visitors gather from all over Asia for the frenetic event.
-For visitors, you may experience a cultural shock to witness extreme body piercings with needles, hooks, and spears.
+You may experience a cultural shock for visitors to witness extreme body piercings with needles, hooks, and spears.

 The devotees are in a trance state when they carry along a Kavadi (physical burden) as an offer to Hindu god Lord Murugan.